 There is an outrage in the ‘modded’ community about these bans.
-Switching back to the original version means that they lose a lot of functionality they are acquainted.
+Switching back to the original version means they lose a lot of functionality they are acquainted with.
 Most people (including myself) aren’t pleased about the decision.

 Developers of all the leading mods have already posted updates that they’re working on updating the bases so that the new mods don’t get banned.
-Some have come up with fixes while some like YoWhatsApp (I use this one) is still being updated.
+Some have come up with fixes, while some, like YoWhatsApp (I use this one) are still being updated.

-Developers are in a hurry to update their mods to WhatsApp base 2.19.150, which is officially the latest one.
-Since most of these developers are independent and offer their mods for free without any ads or whatever, one can expect the process to be slow.
+Developers are hurrying to update their mods to WhatsApp base 2.19.150, officially the latest one.
+Since most of these developers are independent and offer their mods free without ads, one can expect the process to be slow.

 How it turns out for these developers, we are yet to see.
-One thing is clear though, WhatsApp has upset a lot of people with strict banning.
-Whether or not WhatsApp will be able to provide functionality anywhere near these mods is also under doubt.
-Besides, with ads soon coming to the app, WhatsApp’s glory days might be over.
+One thing is clear, though, WhatsApp has upset many people with strict banning.
+Whether or not WhatsApp can provide functionality anywhere near these mods is also doubtful.
+Besides, WhatsApp’s glory days might be over with ads soon coming to the app.